-Anglo-Saxon name Ape comes from when the family resided in the area that was referred to as Impey in the county of Essex.
-This place-name was originally derived from the Old English word imphaga which denoted an enclosure that housed young trees.
-In this case the original bearers lived near an area where there were young trees or saplings.
+In ancient Anglo Saxon England, the Ape family lived in the area that was referred to as Impey in the county of Essex.
+This place-name was originally derived from the Old English word "imphaga" which denoted "an enclosure that housed young trees."
+In this case the original bearers most likely lived near an area where there were young trees or saplings.

 Early Origins of the Ape family